 - Nutritious Coating On Various Tasty Dishes

 Incorporate pine nuts in meat, fish, and various vegetable dishes.
-They provide a scrumptious and highly nutritious coating for chicken, fish, and tofu, which can be baked, deep-fried or pan-fried.
+They provide a scrumptious and highly nutritious coating for chicken, fish, and tofu, which can be baked, deep-fried or pan-fried and also as an addend in pesto sauce.

 Any Tips On Preparation And Cooking?